HomeApproved

 97% of reviewers recommend Quotezone*

-*51% of consumers could save £504.25 on their Pay Monthly Car Insurance.
-The saving was calculated by comparing the cheapest price found with the average of the next five cheapest prices quoted by insurance providers on Seopa Ltd’s insurance comparison website.
-This is based on representative cost savings from September 2023 data.
+*51% of consumers could save £518.14 on their Car Insurance.
+The saving was calculated by comparing the cheapest price found with the average of the next four cheapest prices quoted by insurance providers on Seopa Ltd’s insurance comparison website.
+This is based on representative cost savings from June 2025 data.
 The savings you could achieve are dependent on your individual circumstances and how you selected your current insurance supplier.

 Click through on the ‘Get a Quote’ button above to compare pay monthly car insurance quotes from over 110 of the leading UK motor insurers, and obtain the most suitable fully featured cover and protection you require.
 The Quotezone click and compare service is entirely free to use.
 It is a totally independent and impartial insurance comparison site, already helping over 1 million drivers across the UK to get the best direct debit motor insurance deal.